crossbario/crossbar/docs/pages/installation/Demo-Instance.md

 ## Using the Demo Instance

-The demo instance is reachable at
+The demo instance runs a WAMP-over-WebSocket listening transport at

 ```
-ws://demo.crossbar.io:8080
+wss://demo.crossbar.io/ws
 ```

 This offers a single realm: